Didn’t Find what you were looking for?

 Use copper wire with 90C insulation.
 Do not use aluminum wire to make the connection.
 Consult with an electrician so you can determine the requirements for your particular situation.
 All wiring must conform to all national, state, and local codes and regulations.

-Because our heaters run on 220v they are quite energy efficient and should not be a significant drain on your electricity bill.
+Because our heaters run on 240v, they are quite energy efficient and should not be a significant drain on your electricity bill.

-For manual control heaters, the interior sauna light will require a separate 110V power line and a switch must be wired in-line.
-The light switch can be installed wherever is convenient for your property, however the switch cannot be inside the hot area of the sauna.
+For manual control heaters, the interior sauna light will require a separate 120V power line, and a switch must be wired in-line.
+The light switch can be installed wherever is convenient for your property; however, the switch cannot be inside the hot area of the sauna.

 Our Harvia heaters are made in Finland by Harvia, the world's leading sauna heater manufacturer.